Black Hole Entropy, Quantum Corrections and EFT Transitions: Gluing Across Dimensions: Black Holes and EFT Transitions

 Let us start by considering the explicit definition of the parameter $\alpha$, which we recall here for the comfort of the reader

 where we have substituted above the defining equation for $Y^0$.
 Therefore, upon taking its absolute value and using eq. \eqref{eq:vol@hor}, one arrives at

 where $r_5$ is the physical radius of the dual M-theory circle evaluated at the horizon ---as computed from the D0 mass, and $r_h$ denotes that of the black hole.
-Note that the last identity in \eqref{eq:alpha=r_5/rh} readily follows from the identification $r_h= |\mathscr{Z}| \kappa_4/\sqrt{8\pi}$ (cf. eq. \eqref{eq:nearHorizonmetric}), as well as the fact that the internal $\mathbf{S}^1$ radius is captured by the inverse mass of the Kaluza-Klein replica, which in the present context corresponds to the D0-brane states.
+Note that the last identity in \eqref{eq:alpha=r_5/rh} readily follows from the identification $r_h= |\mathscr{Z}| \kappa_4/\sqrt{8\pi}$ (cf. eq. \eqref{eq:nearHorizonmetric}), as well as the fact that the internal $\mathbf{S}^1$ radius is captured by the characteristic Compton wavelength of the Kaluza-Klein replica, which in the present context correspond to the D0-brane states.
 The latter have a (running) mass that is easily determined to be $m_{\rm D0}= \sqrt{8\pi} |X^0| e^{\mathscr{K}/2}/\kappa_4$.
 Hence, when evaluated at the attractor point, the (absolute value of the) expansion parameter precisely captures the relative size between the black hole horizon and M-theory circle.

 Therefore, recall from our discussion in Section \ref{sss:higherderivativeD0D2D4} that the regime where the 4d EFT seemed to organize itself in a perturbative and well-behaved way so as to correctly reproduce the physical properties of the D0-D2-D4 black hole system, occurred precisely when $\alpha \ll 1$.
 When this is the case, the black hole becomes much bigger than the size of the extra dimension, such that a four-dimensional effective description must be able to describe the relevant physics.
 On the other hand, if we now consider the opposite situation where both radii are close to each other ---namely when $r_5 \gtrsim r_h$, then a putative 5d picture seems to be required.
 This corresponds to black hole solutions with $\alpha \gtrsim \mathcal{O}(1)$ at the horizon, and for those something interesting must be going on, since the series controlling $G (\alpha, \Upsilon)$ breaks down very quickly.
 This stems from the fact that the perturbative expansion capturing the quantum deformations of the black hole solutions exhibit numerical coefficients that grow in a factorial way, namely $c_{g-1}^3 \sim (2g-3)!$\,.
 Consequently, the series expansion